-The Group is funded by two external sources of financing, a £600.0m secured loan due June 2026 and a Revolving Credit Facility "RCF" for £70.0m, of which £30.0m is drawn at the year end.
+The Group is funded by two external sources of financing, a £600.0m secured loan due June 2026 and a Revolving Credit Facility "RCF" for £70.0m, of which £30.0m was drawn at the previous year end.
+During the previous period £10.0m was drawn against the RCF.

 £m

 Current Liabilities

-Revolving credit facility 30.0
+Revolving credit facility 40.0

-Non Current Liabilities Secured loan notes- Repayable June 2026 at 6.125% 589.2
+Non Current Liabilities

+Secured loan notes- Repayable June 2026 at 6.125% 590.3

-The secured loan notes that are repayable in June 2026 are shown net of debt issue costs of £10.8m which have been capitalised as deferred issue costs and are amortised over the life of the loan.
+The secured loan notes that are repayable in June 2026 are shown net of debt issue costs of £9.7m which have been capitalised as deferred issue costs and are amortised over the life of the loan.

-Interest is biannually in arrears, interest of £16.9m is accrued for at the period end for the amounts due on the RCF and the secured loans for the period since the loan notes were issued.
+Interest is biannually in arrears, interest of £15.1m is accrued for at the period end for the amounts due on the RCF and the secured loans for the period since the loan notes were issued.
 This is expected to be paid within 12 months and accrued for within accruals and deferred income.